Dan J. Harkey

 Political competition

-Even though it is a corny-sounding phrase, its history goes back to the late 1500s.
+Although it may sound corny, its history dates back to the late 1500s.